MOBILE¶

 Guance App provides mobile push capabilities based on workspace alerts and incident collaboration.
 You can view system notification permissions in "My" - "Settings" - "Push Settings", enable or disable App pushes, and manage notification preferences.

-Push settings support preferences such as only notifying incidents related to me, receiving unassigned incident reminders, receiving in-progress incident status changes, etc. If system notification permissions are not enabled, please first allow notifications in iOS system settings.
+Push settings support preferences like only notifying incidents related to me, receiving unassigned incident reminders, receiving in-progress incident status changes, etc. If system notification permissions are not enabled, please go to iOS system settings to allow notifications first.

-Guance App supports configuring dashboard desktop shortcut entries.
+Guance App supports configuring dashboard desktop shortcuts.
 After configuration, you can long-press the App icon on the iOS home screen to directly open a specified dashboard.
-Each workspace can configure up to 4 dashboard shortcut entries.
+Up to 4 dashboard shortcuts can be configured per workspace.

-You can search and select dashboards you want to quickly view via "My" - "Settings" - "Dashboard Shortcut Entries", or adjust the order of selected shortcut entries or remove entries no longer needed.
+You can search and select dashboards you want quick access to via "My" - "Settings" - "Dashboard Shortcuts", or adjust the order of selected shortcuts or remove shortcuts no longer needed.

 Language, Appearance, and Account Security¶